-The Required annotation term is used to specify that a property is required to be supported by services.
-Properties not annotated with the Required annotation, or annotated with a Boolean attribute with a value of "false", are optional.
+The Required annotation or Nullable attribute is used to specify that a property is required to be supported by services.
+Required properties shall be annotated with the Required annotation, or annotated with a Nullable attribute with a value of "false".
+All other properties are optional.